spacebanana420/texts/guides/wayland2025.md

 # Wayfire + Xfce

 Wayfire is a very quirky compositor because of all the animations and plugins it has.
 The default configuration has many things I don't like such as wobbly windows, but it doesn't take long to disable them.
+After tinkering the compositor to my liking it's great, though it does seem to use more CPU than Labwc slightly.

 Wayfire works the best with Xfce components compared to the other compositors I tried and the experience overall is pleasant when it comes to integrating all these components together.